top of page

 • Modulating nerve pathways that regulate muscle tone

-• Releasing tension in overactive muscles (e.g. upper trapezius, levator scapulae, pectoralis minor)
+• Releasing tension in overactive muscles (e.g., upper trapezius, levator scapulae, pectoralis minor)

 • Enhancing circulation, reducing inflammation, and promoting neural adaptation

-By helping the body reset muscle coordination and balance, acupuncture supports smoother shoulder motion, improved strength, flexibility, and pain relief — naturally.
+By helping the body reset muscle coordination and balance, acupuncture supports smoother shoulder motion, improved strength, flexibility, and pain relief—naturally.

 Recovery Timeline & Expectations

-• Mild cases: Many patients see improvement within 4–6 weeks of consistent acupuncture care
+• Mild cases: Many patients see improvement within 4–6 weeks of consistent acupuncture care.

-• Chronic or severe cases: Recovery may take 8–12 weeks or longer depending on inflammation, muscle imbalance, and overall health
+• Chronic or severe cases: Recovery may take 8–12 weeks or longer, depending on inflammation, muscle imbalance, and overall health.

-Note: Individual results vary based on age, injury history, and compliance with follow-up exercises or posture correction strategies.
+Note: Individual results may vary based on age, injury history, and compliance with follow-up exercises or posture correction strategies.

 What to Expect at Orangetown Acupuncture